andreluizbvs/andreluizbvs.github.io/_pages/cv.md

 Work experience
 ======
+* 2023 to present: Computer Vision Engineer
+  * Caf (Combate à fraude)
+  * Duties include: Improve and maintain face matching solution in production to avoid fraud in biometric identification; Improve and maintain a model to convert embeddings to different embedding spaces; Improve and Maintain internal tool that facilitates development and experimentation in AWS cloud

-* 2014 to present: Research Assistant
+* 2014 to 2023: Research Assistant
   * Voxar Labs
   * Duties included: Application of academic research in several projects in partnership with national and multinational companies; Leadership of research & development teams; R&D in general; Development of scientific papers for relevant international journals and conferences
   * Supervisor: Prof. Veronica Teichrieb and Prof. Francisco Simões